YourMobileGeek/100DaysOfCode2019/README.md

 * Day 95
   > Could only manage lil bit of reading of the express docs.
 Took out some tutorials but none of them seem to help.
 Also, now i have another problem with something called ```__dirname```.
 Hope i can fix it soon.

+* Day 96
+  > Only a youtube video about the best design trends of 2018.
+Merry Christmas too.